-Greater Wellington is responsible for the appointment of the board of directors for Greater Wellington's CCOs and CCTOs.
+The Council is responsible for the appointment of the board of directors for the Council's CCOs and CCTOs.
 Any asset additions or disposals of note are approved by directors, unless they are significant, as defined by the companies' constitutions, at which point shareholder approval is required.

-The objectives of Greater Wellington's CCOs and CCTOs are to:
+The objectives of the Council's CCOs and CCTOs are to:

-- Separate Greater Wellington's investments and commercial assets from its public good assets. - Impose a commercial discipline - Appropriate separation of management and governance.
+- Separate the Council's investments and commercial assets from its public good assets. - Impose a commercial discipline - Appropriate separation of management and governance.

-Greater Wellington manages risk associated with CCOs and CCTOs by:
+The Council manages risk associated with CCOs and CCTOs by: